ninjaalex888/courses/csci5622/project/assign.md

 ============================

-By 23:55 on November 18th the person in your group whose last name is alphabetically first should submit a brief (1-2 page) writeup describing your data and the results of your baseline model to Moodle.
+By 23:55 on November 18th the person in your group whose last name is alphabetically first should submit a brief (1-2 page) PDF document describing your data and the results of your baseline model to Moodle.

 Project Writeup
 ======================

-By 23:55 on Dec 9th, have the person in your group whose last name is alphabetically first submit their project writeup explaining what you did and what results you achieved on Moodle.
+By 23:55 on Dec 9th, have the person in your group whose last name is alphabetically first submit their project writeup in PDF format explaining what you did and what results you achieved on Moodle.
 This document should make it clear: